pedro199288/revelio-feature/CONTRIBUTING.md

 ## License

-By contributing to `bun-library-starter`, you agree that your contributions will be licensed under the MIT License.
+By contributing to `revelio-feature`, you agree that your contributions will be licensed under the MIT License.